· By Merle von KOMBUCHERY

 It's thought-provoking that even with low levels of BPA, if you regularly consume kombucha from a can, the levels of the chemical can end up stacking up virtually uncontrollably.

 High acidity, like that found in kombucha, intensifies the penetration of BPA.
-According to consumer advice centers, the European Food Safety Authority announced a provisional new limit for the intake of bisphenol A at the beginning of January 2015.
-The daily intake that is considered safe has been reduced from 50 micrograms per kilogram of body weight to 4 micrograms per kilogram of body weight..”
+According to the consumer center, “At the beginning of January 2015, the European Food Safety Authority announced a provisional new limit value for bisphenol A intake.
+The daily intake level considered safe has been reduced from 50 micrograms per kilogram of body weight to 4 micrograms per kilogram of body weight.”

-3. How bad is a can for the environment??
+3. How harmful is a can really for the environment?

 After a long break, the can has slowly found its way back onto supermarket shelves and cafés.
 The image seems to have been polished properly.
-Various retailers advertise with slogans such as that of the Association of Can Manufacturers that a can has a recycling rate of 99 percent and that it is light in weight compared to a glass bottle CO“CO² saves on transport.
-If you take a closer look at the processes, it quickly becomes clear that the recycled cans do not really always become new cans..
+Various traders advertise with slogans such as that of the Association of Can Manufacturers that a can has a “recycling rate of 99 percent” and that the light weight compared to a glass bottle “saves CO ² during transport”.
+If you take a closer look at the processes, it quickly becomes clear that the recycled cans do not really always become new cans.

 Added to this is the high amount of energy required to produce aluminum cans.
 In addition, the can has a comparatively high recycling effort in the form of a multi-stage process.

-What prevents us from bottling in particular is the fact that in various countries such as Brazil or Indonesia, primeval forests and rainforests are cut down to mine bauxite, the raw material for aluminium.
+What prevents us from bottling in particular is the fact that primeval forests and rain forests are cut down in various countries such as Brazil or Indonesia for the mining of bauxite, the raw material for aluminium.
 We cannot reconcile that with our organic product.
-The glass bottle is still one of the heaviest compared to others during transport and has an increased CO there² Balance, but meanwhile the proportion of broken glass in glass bottles is up to 83 percent and according to the latest technology only approx. 150 ml of water per bottle is used for cleaning.
+The glass bottle is still one of the heaviest compared to others during transport and has an increased CO ² balance there, but meanwhile the proportion of broken glass in glass bottles is up to 83 percent and with the latest technology only approx. 150 ml of water per Bottle used for cleaning.

 Hinweis: Dieser Artikel ist ausschließlich für Informationszwecke bestimmt und nicht als professionelle Analyse, Beratung oder medizinische Auskunft zu verstehen, sondern enthält die persönliche Meinung des Autors, basierend auf recherchierter Fachliteratur und eigener Erfahrung zum Thema.